lethanhtupk/website-optimization-slide/slides.md

 - User's internet connection
 - Web hoisting and user's computer
-- The size of the resources that needed
+- The size of the resources that needed <fluent-target-arrow-24-regular class="text-red-600" v-click />

 ---